agusmakmun/vscode-sidebar-terminal/README.md

 1. **Look for the Sidebar Terminal icon** in the activity bar (left sidebar)
 2. **Click the icon** to open the terminal sidebar view
-3. **Click "📟 Open Terminal"** to open a terminal in the bottom panel
+3. **Click "Open New Terminal"** to open a terminal in the bottom panel
 4. **Use the terminal** as you normally would

+**Note**: The sidebar automatically closes after opening the terminal for a clean experience.

 ### What You'll See

 When you click the Sidebar Terminal icon, you'll see:
-- 💻 Terminal icon
+- 💻 Terminal icon (💻)
 - "Terminal" title
 - "Click the button below to open a new terminal in the bottom panel"
-- 🟣 "Open New Terminal" button (purple color)
+- 🟣 "Open New Terminal" button (purple color: rgb(120, 97, 236))
+- **Auto-close behavior**: Sidebar closes automatically after opening terminal

 ### Keyboard Shortcuts